 It would make sense to only try to upload it "n" times or add somekind of queueing, so that the agent does not always try to re-upload the same (possibly) broken inventory, because that could cause the upload process of always fail on the same inventory, rendering the complete inventory-system dead...

-#1 Updated by Vincent MEMBRÉ about 1 year ago
+#1 Updated by Vincent MEMBRÉ over 1 year ago

 - Category set to System integration